MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/calling-nested-functions.md

 ```

 ## Take the next step
-Now that you can create a semantic function, you can now learn how to [create a native function](../native-functions/using-the-SKFunction-decorator.md).
+Now that you can create a prompt, you can now learn how to [create a native function](../native-functions/using-the-SKFunction-decorator.md).

 > [!div class="nextstepaction"]
 > [Create a native function](../native-functions/using-the-SKFunction-decorator.md)